pataiji/itamae-plugin-recipe-munin/README.md

 #### Notice

-If you enabled SELinux, munin-node may not be able to start.
+If you enabled SELinux, you may not be able to start munin-node.

 ## License